The Political Economy of the Ecosystem

 Three direct implications follow.

 The coalition for change must be built around actors with structural interests in a different equilibrium.
 The ecosystem reform agenda has historically been driven primarily by multilateral actors who have structural interests in the status quo.
 The result is reform that is real at the margin but does not disturb the core dynamics.
 Building a reform coalition around experienced founders, local institutional investors, and governments with genuine reform mandates is more likely to produce durable transformation.
-The SA Startup Act Movement, i4Policy, and Endeavor embody three distinct dimensions of what a durable reform coalition could look like.
-None individually is sufficient.
+The Gourevitch framework names the analytical condition: durable reform coalitions form when actors with shared exposure to existing-equilibrium costs gain sufficient resources and institutional capacity to organise - and when external shocks weaken the coalitional infrastructure sustaining the existing arrangements.
+The ODA contraction is the external shock.
+The 2025 founder transition wave and the institutional-investor mobilisation are the resource accumulation.
+The institutional-capacity question is whether the SA Startup Act Movement, i4Policy, Endeavor and the Pan-African Policy Taskforce can be scaled into the continental coalition the conditions now permit.

 The framing of the reform agenda matters.
 Political economy analyses that name beneficiaries of the status quo risk generating defensive reactions that make reform harder.
-The most effective framing is not one that assigns blame - most actors benefit from the status quo without consciously choosing to - but one that makes the structural case for reform visible: showing that a different equilibrium is available, that it would benefit a broader coalition of actors than the current one, and that the transition costs are manageable.
+The Tilly insight applies here: most actors benefit from the status quo without consciously choosing to, because the institutional designs they operate within solve other coordination problems for them and the inequality outcomes are aggregate side effects rather than individual goals.
+The most effective framing is therefore not one that assigns blame - most actors benefit from the status quo without consciously choosing to - but one that makes the structural case for reform visible: showing that a different equilibrium is available, that it would benefit a broader coalition of actors than the current one, and that the transition costs are manageable.
 The ODA contraction has, ironically, made this framing easier: when the argument for maintaining the multilateral-led programme ecosystem was that it was the only capital available, reform required displacing a functioning system.
 When that system is contracting under external pressure regardless, the argument for reform shifts from displacement to replacement - building the endogenous capability that fills the gap the contraction leaves.